TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                             or None         method settings this method will be called in the next recursion of clusteriation.
 Default value for
                                             **reclusterization** is None.
-recursive_threshold         None            Allows to set threshold of that excludes clusters of certain
+recursive_threshold         None            Allows to set threshold that excludes clusters of certain
                                             size from reclusterization.
 Value of this option comprises of `operator` and `value`.
 Operator can be one of the following:
                                             >, >=, <=, <.
 Value have to be expressed as floating number and